Splash Mountain: Attraction

 The hollow tree stump on top of Splash Mountain is modeled after the exterior of Br'er Fox's lair in Song of the South and is called Chickapin Hill.
 The story "Br'er Rabbit Earns a Dollar a Minute" is told in the dark ride segment on the meandering river.
 The flume converts to a roller coaster-style track in complete darkness to transition to "The Laughing Place" caverns.
 After Br'er Rabbit is captured, the logs ascend up the attraction's predominant hill into the "Tar-Baby" segment (although in the attraction the tar baby is replaced with a beehive).
 Br'er Rabbit, now captured by Br'er Fox, tricks the villain into throwing him into the briar patch; the drop itself mimics Br'er Rabbit's fall.
-The log descends a 56-foot drop into a briar patch before continuing back into the mountain, where numerous Audio-Animatronic animals sing a climactic chorus of "Zip-a-Dee-Doo-Dah."
+The log descends a 56-foot drop into a briar patch before continuing back into the mountain, where numerous Audio-Animatronic animals sing a chorus of "Zip-a-Dee-Doo-Dah".